Real Name | David Cross |

 Fact Sheet

-- David Cross is American
+- David Cross's nationality is American

 - David Cross works as a(n) Actor and Comedian

-- David Cross is a proud parent of 1 kids
+- David Cross has 1 kids

 FAQ